 Directional Fourier coefficients are computed from $S{\eta}(f)$, the individual components of slope spectra, and their cross-spectra, all of which have signal and noise.
 All four coefficients compared well to the Spotter in the sea band, and only $a_2(f)$ did not perform well in the swell band.
-This is likely due to the functional form of $a_2(f)$ which depends on the difference in the x and y slope spectra $S{\eta_x}(f) - S{\eta_y}(f)$ (A5), which if the signal-to-noise ratio is low, would bias $a_2(f)$ low.
-Only
+This is likely due to the functional form of $a_2(f)$ which depends on the difference in the x and y slope spectra $S{\eta_v}(f) - S{\eta_v}(f)$ (A5), which if the signal-to-noise ratio is low would bias $a_2(f)$ low.
+Only $a_2(f)$ has a difference in the numerator (A3)-(A6), and thus, only $a_2(f)$ is expected to have this bias due to low signal-to-noise ratio.
+In the swell band, slopes are very small, and thus, the spectral signal-to-noise ratio is reduced, which when subtracted (A5) could bias $a_2(f)$ low in the swell band.
+Generally, the signal-to-noise ratio of the spectra depends on the particular wave conditions.
+From 0.04 to 0.25 Hz, the 2D parabola-fit at the largest R = 2.4 m gave the best results.
+In the sea band, the comparison of directional moments (Fig. 10) was quite good.
+In the swell band, the magnitude of the mean wave angle and the directional spreads were larger than that of the Spotter.

-$a_2(f)$ has a difference in the numerator (A3-A6), and thus only $a_2(f)$ is expected to have this bias due to low signal-to-noise ratio.
-In the swell band, slopes are very small, and thus the spectral 569 signal-to-noise ratio is reduced, which when subtracted (A5) could bias $a_2(f)$ low in the swell 570 band.
-Generally, the signal-to-noise ratio of the spectra depend on the particular wave conditions.
-From 0.04-0.25 Hz, the 2D parabola-fit at the largest R = 2.4 m gave the best results.
-In the sea 572 band, the comparison of directional moments (Fig. 10) was quite good.
-In the swell band, the 573 magnitude of the mean wave angle and the directional spreads were larger than that of the Spotter.
-574 In the discussion between UAS-lidar derived and Spotter quantities, we have not explicitly 575 considered the errors of the Spotter wave buoy.
-The Spotter wave buoy has only been compared to 576 Datawell wave buoys across from 0.05-0.3 Hz (Raghukumar et al. 2019), although we show Spotter 577 wave buoy results out to 1 Hz.
-Thus, any conclusions based on comparison with Spotter between 578 0.3 Hz and 1 Hz are tentative.
-The differences in wave spectra between Spotter and Datawell 579 Waverider buoys (Raghukumar et al. 2019) are consistent with the differences observed here 580 (Fig. 6).
-Mean wave direction (energy Weighted 0.05-0.3 Hz) have rms differences to a Waverider buoy of $\approx 5^{\circ}$, consistent with the differences observed here in the sea band.
-More recently, wave 582 buoys were compared to a fixed-location pressure sensor array over a 3 month period (Collins et al. 583 2023).
-This comparison was performed across a low-frequency (0.035-0.065 Hz), a mid band (0.065-0.165 Hz) and a high band (0.165-0.26 Hz).
-Overall, the Spotter wave height and wave 585 direction compared well to that of the pressure sensor array in the mid to high-frequency bands.
-586 This is consistent with our good comparison in the sea band.
-However, in the low-frequency 587 band the Spotter wave buoy had significant differences in wave height and wave angles relative to 588 the pressure sensor array.
-In particular root-mean-square wave angle errors were 8° (Collins et al. 589 2023), which is consistent with the swell-band $\bar{\theta}{1,\text{swell}}$ differences of 7° between the UAS-lidar and 590 Spotter (Table 1 and Fig. 10a,b).
-It is thus unclear whether the UAS-lidar or Spotter wave angle more accurate is in the swell band.
-Overall, the internal consistency of the UAS-lidar-derived 592 results and their good comparison to the Spotter wave buoy demonstrate that this is an effective 593 tool for estimating wave statistics.
+In the discussion between UAS-lidar derived and Spotter quantities, we have not explicitly considered the errors of the Spotter wave buoy.
+The Spotter wave buoy has only been compared to Datawell wave buoys across from 0.05 to 0.3 Hz (Raghukumar et al. 2019), although we show Spotter wave buoy results out to 1 Hz.
+Thus, any conclusions based on comparison with Spotter between 0.3 and 1 Hz are tentative.
+The differences in wave spectra between Spotter and Datawell Waverider buoys (Raghukumar et al. 2019) are consistent with the differences observed here (Fig. 6).
+Mean wave direction (energy weighted 0.05-0.3 Hz) has rms differences to a Waverider buoy of $\approx 5^\circ$, consistent with the differences observed here in the sea band.
+More recently, wave buoys were compared to a fixed-location pressure sensor array over a 3-month period (Collins et al. 2024).
+This comparison was performed across a low-frequency band (0.035-0.065 Hz), a mid-frequency band (0.065-0.165 Hz), and a high-frequency band (0.165-0.26 Hz).
+Overall, the Spotter wave height and wave direction are compared well to those of the pressure sensor array in the mid- to high-frequency bands.
+This is consistent with our good comparison in the sea band.
+However, in the low-frequency band, the Spotter wave buoy had significant differences in wave height and wave angles relative to the pressure sensor array.
+In particular, root-mean-square wave angle errors were 8° (Collins et al. 2024), which is consistent with the swell-band $\overline{\theta}{1,\text{swell}}$ differences of 7° between the UAS-lidar and Spotter (Table 1 and Figs. 10a,b).
+It is thus unclear whether the UAS-lidar or Spotter wave angle is more accurate in the swell band.
+Overall, the internal consistency of the UAS-lidar-derived results and their good comparison to the Spotter wave buoy demonstrate that this is an effective tool for estimating wave statistics.